calabiyau19/pontifex-zensical/docs/index.md

   - toc
 ---

 Personal documentation for homelab projects — Proxmox, self-hosted applications, Linux, and networking.
-Built from real-world experience running a home server environment on Ubuntu and Proxmox.
+Built from real-world experience running a home server environment on Ubuntu and Proxmox. **September 2026:** migrated from Jekyll to [Zensical](https://zensical.org), the new static site generator from the team behind Material for MkDocs.

 <div class="grid cards" markdown>